KentonMurray/DeepDomers/README.md

 - processing/cleaning/tokenization
 - What to do about different beams for different types of generation
 - evaluation
-- morphemes --> surface form
+- morphemes --> surface form (do we have this for spanish?)